Ten-Percent Legal Recruitment FAQ’s

 How many agencies should I register with?

 How long is a piece of string?
 We cannot answer this question with any authority because we would like it if you only registered with us!
 It depends on your circumstances.
 A quick example may assist.
-If you are a duty solicitor in Manchester, looking for positions in Manchester City Centre, there are about 35 firms you could apply to for work.
-If you register with 3 agencies, each one will send either your full CV, anonymous details or a briefing letter to each firm, causing a headache for both you and the firm.
+If you are a conveyancing solicitor in Manchester, looking for positions in Manchester City Centre, there are about 35 firms you could apply to for work.
+If you register with 3 agencies, each one may well send either your full CV, anonymous details or a briefing letter to each firm, causing a headache for both you and the firm.
 We would advise you not to register with more than one agency to begin with if you are one of the following:

 High Street